hexaaproject/hexaa-backend/README.md

     php composer.phar install

-then download and unpack simplesamlphp into the /vendor directory.
-To integrate simplesamlphp with symfony, you need to do load the simplesamlphp into symfony:

-If you get an error about a missing class (something like SimpleSAML_AUTH_SP), then insert this row into the top of vendor/simplesamlphplib/SimpleSAML/Modules.php

-    require_once __DIR__.'/../../modules/saml/lib/Auth/Source/SP.php';

 You need to install the aa4sp module for simplesamlphp and configure it to use the HEXAA attribute resolver.